OpenRiak/riak_kv/docs/OtherAPI.md

 - Both sets and maps have specific constraints in Riak 3.4 where the growth of components within an object is not handled efficiently.
 - There is no in-built support for querying data within data-types, the Data Type API is incompatible with the [Query API](./QueryAPI.md).

+{: .note }
-> The approach to supporting data types is expected to be evolved significantly in future Riak releases; which may result in significant changes to both sets and maps, and change the use of those data types in future releases.
+> The approach to supporting data types is expected to be evolved significantly in future Riak releases; which may result in significant changes to both sets and maps, and change the use of those data types in those releases.

 ## The Map/Reduce API